mobizt/ReadyMail/README.md

 For content and file downloads, please set the `FileCallback` to the fetching function.

-The `progressUpdated` var will use for the body part content fetching or downloading progress report.
+The `progressUpdated` value will use for the body part content fetching or downloading progress report.

 This `progressUpdated` is the member of `IMAPCallbackData` struct instead of `IMAPStatus` struct because it is optional and was used when data fetching or downloading is needed.

 It represents the status when the progress percentage (`progress`) has changed  by 4 or 5 percents.

-The `searchCount` var shows the total messages that found from search.
+The `searchCount` value shows the total messages that found from search.

 The `msgList` is the search result that stores the array of message numbers or UIDs (if the keyword UID is provided in search criterial).